 - Have a fun STEM activity by making instant snow!

-- Paint a Penguin: Have your child look at a picture of an emperor penguin, draw an oval for the body and add a circle on top for a head.
+- Paint a Penguin: First, have your child look at a picture of an emperor penguin.
+Then draw an oval for the body and add a circle on top for a head.
 Using black paint, they can paint in the penguin outline.
 Once that is dry, glue on cotton balls for the belly area.
 Paint orange feet and add a face.
 The face can either be done with paint or glue on googly eyes and a construction paper beak.

 - Watch the movie after reading the book.
 Compare and contrast the stories.
 What parts did they like best?

-- Draw Shadow Silhouettes: Have your children sit behind a light and trace the outline of their shadow.
-They can either cut it out on black paper and paste it onto white paper, or flip it around and cut it out on white paper and paste the silhouette onto black paper for contrast.
+- Draw Shadow Silhouettes: First, have your children sit behind a light and trace the outline of their shadow.
+Then they can either cut it out on black paper and paste it onto white paper, or flip it around and cut it out on white paper and paste the silhouette onto black paper for contrast.

 - Play a game of Would You Rather: Would you rather…